suchmememanyskill/SnakeGameSwitch/README.md

 # SnakeGameSwitch
-An extremely simple game coded in c
+An extremely simple snake clone coded in c